 Wards Island Dock Beach is a beach facing the Inner Harbour of Toronto.
 It is a popular spot for recreational water users on Wards Island in Toronto.
 In the summer the residents and visitors of Wards Island can go out for a canoe, kayak, and Stand-Up-Paddle.
 No lifeguards are on duty at Wards Island Dock Beach.
 In 2017 and 2019 Toronto Islands reached historical water levels submerging much of the Island underwater.

 The Toronto Islands are a little piece of natural paradise in the City of Toronto.
 It is a popular place to visit for Toronto mainland residents and tourists.
 Wards Island is where the residential part of the island is.
 It is home year-round to over 600 people.

-The Island Sampling Team is made up of residents of Wards Island.
+The Island Sampling Team is made up of residents of Wards Island, who began sampling this site in 2019.
 These citizen scientists are a part of the Toronto Monitoring Hub, which is one of Swim Drink Fish’s monitoring hubs.
+Waters are tested on Wednesdays, and the results will be updated on Swim Guide on Thursday afternoons.
 You can access the detailed open data files for this location here: https://www.recreationalwater.ca/toronto